 Hello svmug members & friends!

-Due to the holiday last Monday, the next meeting of the Silicon Valley Macintosh User Group (svmug) is on Monday, February 24, 2014 at 7:00PM.
+The next meeting of the Silicon Valley Macintosh User Group (svmug) is on Monday, November 21, 2016 at 7:00PM.
 As always, meetings are open to the public and free to attend.
 Bring a friend!
-WE ARE IN OUR "NORMAL" ROOM: BODEGA BAY TECH TALK ROOM.
-See below for details on how to get to the room.
+We are in our “usual” room: BODEGA BAY TECH TALK ROOM at Google in Mountain View, CA. See below for details and directions.

 MEETING ROOM LOCATION:

 We will be meeting at Google, in the Bodega Bay Tech Talk Room.
 If you have not been here before, please allow for some extra time to find the room.
-Often there is a giant white mobile "Hair cut van" parked in the parking lot near where a cafeteria for Google employees and the Bodega Bay room are located.
-If you are lost, please call 408-877-6377 and we will try to get you to the right place.
+There is a long line of EV car parking in the parking lot near where the Bodega Bay Tech Talk room is located.
+There is also a Google employee (only) cafe next to the Bodega Bay Tech Talk room.
+If you are lost, call (408) 480-1690 and we will try to get you to the right place.
+Please make a note of where you parked.

 Bodega Bay Tech Talk Room